Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Derivation of the antenna contribution to the RC -factor

 \subsection{Antenna scattering matrix}

-We consider an antenna scattering system as first introduced by R. H. Dicke in 1947 \cite{Dicke1947} whose representation is given in Fig.~\ref{fig:Ssyst}.
-The antenna is fed from a single transmission line or waveguide supporting only one propagating mode.
+We consider an antenna scattering system, first introduced by R. H. Dicke in 1947 \cite{Dicke1947} and later taken up by R. E. Collin in his textbook \cite{Collin1969} whose representation is shown in Fig.~\ref{fig:Ssyst}.
+The antenna is fed by a single transmission line or waveguide that supports only one propagating mode.
 The incident wave (towards the terminal plane $P_{1})$ and reflected wave (towards the load impedance $Z_{\mathrm{L}}$) in the feed line have amplitudes $a$ and $b$, respectively.
-The field outside a sphere of radius $r=r_{0}$ enclosing the antenna can be expanded into converging and diverging propagating spherical modes with complex coefficients $c_{j}$ and $d_{j}$, respectively, according to the formalism presented in subsection~\ref{subsec:SWE}.
-Because of the linearity, the input channels are linearly related to the output ones trough the scattering matrix $\mathbf{S}$ defined as
+Since the antenna is driven by external waves and a linear load $Z_{\mathrm{L}}$ is attached to the port, then